paxriel/deaths-api/README.md

 ### Environment Variables

 * PRIVATE_KEY: The private key to create and modify games, sections and deaths.
-* PUBLIC_KEY: The public key to read games, sections, deaths and metrics.
+* PUBLIC_KEY: The public key to read games, sections and deaths.
+* METRIC_KEY: The key to view the metrics page.
 * MONGODB_URL: The URL to access your [MongoDB database](https://docs.atlas.mongodb.com/getting-started/).
+* PORT: The port that the server will be deployed on.
+(Optional, defaults to 4001)
+* REFRESH_DURATION: The duration that the metrics page refreshes.
+(Optional, defaults to 15)

 ### Deploying Locally

 1. Download the [current repository](https://github.com/paxriel/deaths-api/archive/master.zip)
 2. cd to the download location in cmd or bash
-3. Run `npm install --production` if you are running on a production server or `npm install` if it is in a development environment
+3. Run `npm install --production` if you are running on a production server or `npm install` if it is in a development environment.
+If you don't really understand what production and development environments are, just run `npm install`.
-4. Run `PRIVATE_KEY="YourKeyHere" PUBLIC_KEY="YourKeyHere" MONGODB_URL="YourURLHere" npm start`
+4. Run `PRIVATE_KEY="YourPrivateKeyHere" PUBLIC_KEY="YourPublicKeyHere" METRIC_KEY="YourMetricKeyHere" MONGODB_URL="YourURLHere" npm start`
 5. Your server should now be up on `localhost:4001`

 ### Deploying on Heroku